Jack Kyle: British and Irish Lions

 In 1950, Kyle also played for the British Lions on their tour to New Zealand and Australia.
 He played in 20 of the 29 games, including all six Tests.
 Among his tour highlights was a display that came in the first Test, a 9–9 draw with New Zealand.
 Of the Lions' nine points, Kyle scored a try, created another for Ken Jones and won a penalty that was converted by John Robins.
 During the tour, he also scored a try in the 24–3 defeat of Australia.

 Barbarians

-Kyle made eight appearances for the Barbarian F.C.'s between 1948 and 1954, scoring three points in total.
+Kyle made eight appearances for the Barbarians between 1948 and 1954, scoring three points.

 Later years

 After retiring from club rugby in 1963, Kyle embarked on humanitarian work in Sumatra and Indonesia.
 Between 1966 and 2000, he worked as a consultant surgeon in Chingola, Zambia.
+For his work in Africa, Kyle received a Lifetime Achievement Award from the Royal Academy of Medicine in Ireland and the Irish Journal of Medical Science.

 He then returned to Northern Ireland and settled in County Down.
 He remained involved in rugby and in 2001, established the Jack Kyle Bursary Fund in support of the Queen's University RFC Rugby Academy.

 Kyle died on 28 November 2014 after a prolonged illness and is survived by his son Caleb, daughter Justine and nephew David.

+Kyle's children unveiled a plaque in his honour at Ulster Rugby on 10 February 2026 – on what would have been their father's 100th birthday.

+His sister Elizabeth (Betty) was married to Kyle's international team-mate and close friend Noel Henderson.

+Kyle was very proud of the all-island composition of Irish rugby and abhorred the "melding of unionism with religious bigotry".